zhaijialong/RealEngine/README.md

 ## AMD related issues

-tested on RX6600(win11, Adrenalin 21.11.3)
+tested on RX6600(win11, Adrenalin 21.12.1)

-* PIX crashes when capturing
+* PIX crashes when capturing, and works if all indirect commands removed
-* indirect DispatchMesh results in GPU hang
+* indirect DispatchMesh results in GPU hang after a few seconds
     ```cpp
     void GpuDrivenDebugPrint::Draw(IGfxCommandList* pCommandList)
     {